Skip to the main content.

 If you’re looking to build a strong wine program, hiring the right sommelier will make a big difference.
 But what does a sommelier do beyond recommend a good bottle?
 Their role blends wine expertise, guest service, and savvy decision-making processes—all tailored to fit your restaurant’s unique style and goals.

 In this guide, you’ll find useful insights to help you understand the job and hire the ideal candidate for your team.
-Now, let the learning begin!
+Let's begin.

 Book a Demo